Microlocal Analysis of Quantum Fields on Curved Spacetimes: Conformal transformations

-\subsection{Conformal transformations}
+\section{Conformal transformations}

-The conditions in Subsect. \ref{sec9.7} are rather strong, since they imply in particular that $(M, g)$ has a Cauchy surface $\Sigma$ such that the normal geodesic flow to $\Sigma$ exists for some uniform time interval.
-However it is possible to greatly enlarge the class of Klein-Gordon equations which can reduced to the model case in Subsect. \ref{sec9.3}.
+The conditions in Section \ref{sec9.7} are rather strong, since they imply in particular that $(M, g)$ has a Cauchy surface $\Sigma$ such that the normal geodesic flow to $\Sigma$ exists for some uniform time interval.
+However it is possible to greatly enlarge the class of Klein-Gordon equations which can reduced to the model case in Section \ref{sec9.3}.